ibm-cloud-docs/pattern-sap-on-vpc/resiliency-considerations.md

 Review the following information about the backup tools and their requirements:

-* To support database recovery going back at least one month, a daily database backup is required, along with redo log backups every 15 minutes.
+* To support database recovery that goes back at least one month, a daily database backup is required, along with redo log backups every 15 minutes.

 * Long-term recovery of data: Additional monthly backup is suggested with a one year data retention or as determined by the customer.

 * Frequency: The daily log backup frequency for production database should be less than or equal to the customer desired RPO parameter for their Business Continuity Plan.

-* Retention: Production system monthly full is retained for 60 days.
+* Retention: The production system monthly full is retained for 60 days.
 Daily full is retained for 1 week.
 Daily incremental retained for 60 days.
 Weekly Full retained for 30 days.

 * Nonproductions system monthly full retained for 60 days.
-Weekly ull retained for 14 days week.
+Weekly full retained for 14 days a week.
 Daily incremental retained for 60 days.

 Consider the largest database size for full backups with room for addition growth.
 It's recommended to complement the backup solution with Daily snapshots for production.
 {: tip}